ABOUT Geared Life

 It was created out of love for the experience of driving and the lifestyle that is very much intrinsic to the lives of all of those who live, breathe and enjoy cars.

 We don't aim to focus on car specs and technical details and we don't offer advice.
 We showcase cars, the people who make them, work with them and find joy and purpose through them.
-We talk about cars as an expression of the Human experience, we celebrate the differences between them.
+We celebrate cars as an expression of the Human experience and their space in history and culture.

-Geared Life's editorial is 100% genderless but we devote a lot of our editorial to celebrating the work of the many professional females working in the automotive industry as a way to inspire women as well as encourage the younger generation to embrace the sector professionally.
+Geared Life's editorial is genderless but we devote a lot of our editorial mentioning and showcasing the work of the many professional females working in the automotive industry as a way to inspire women as well as encourage the younger generation to embrace the sector professionally.